adityagirisha/adityagirisha.github.io/_posts/2018-08-23-solving-the-byzantine-proble.markdown

 The problem traslates to modern day computer networks where a certain piece of code is executed parallelly across multiple systems (lets say three for example).
 If Node A says 1+1=2 and Node B and C say that 1+1=3 there isnt a reconcilliation in results among the nodes.

 We cant say with certainity if node A is wrong or node B and C are wrong unless we calculate the result ourselves.
 The descrepancy in results can be from various sources from sporadic failure to bad actors.
-Our mission was to find a way into detecting these anamolies in calculations.
+Our mission was to find a way into detecting these anamo\alies in calculations.

 > Our Approach: Memory Heat Maps